Uncertainty Quantification on Graph Learning: A Survey: Sources of Uncertainty

-\textbf{Feature Errors.} Feature errors represent inaccurate feature values in collected data, which are likely to occur with improper measurements, such as low-resolution cameras, low-quality audio recorders, and uncalibrated gauges~\cite{gupta2019dealing}.
-These errors can cause biases and increased \text{Var}iance in feature collection.
-Let $Z$ represent feature variables by faultless measurements and $X$ denote those by inaccurate measurements, assuming that $Y$ is independent of $X|Z$.
-The AU caused by feature errors is illustrated as
+\textbf{Feature Errors} represent inaccurate feature values in collected data, which are likely to occur with improper measurements~\cite{gupta2019dealing}.
+For example, in traffic graph data, edge attributes such as speed or traffic volume may be inaccurately estimated due to low-frequency sampling, sensor noise, or malfunctioning devices.
+These errors can cause biases and increase variance in observed features.

-where the first term of the right-hand side approximates $\text{Var}_{Y|Z}(Y|Z)$ if $Y\perp\!\!\!\perp X|Z$, and the second term is an increment in AU caused by feature errors~\cite{gruber2023sources}.

-\textbf{Label Errors.} Label errors mean the labels can be incorrect.
+\textbf{Label Errors} mean the labels can be incorrect.
 These errors can be introduced by human labeling with subjectivity.
-Label errors in training data can mislead gradient descent-based models by causing incorrect update directions, and those in test sets will improperly evaluate models' performance.
-It is found that at least 3.3$\%$ error rate across the most commonly-used computer vision, natural language, and audio datasets~\cite{northcutt2021pervasive}.
-If $Z$ is the correct label variable and $Y$ is the error-prone one, $P_{Y|X}(\cdot|x)$ can be rewritten as

-This decomposition shows that the observed label distribution \( P_{Y|X} \) can be viewed as a mixture over the true label distribution \( P_{Z|X} \), modulated by the conditional noise model \( P_{Y|X,Z} \), which captures the randomness introduced by the labeling process.
-In this case, uncertainty in \( Y \) arises not only from inherent ambiguity in the input–output relationship, but also from label noise.
-As such, this contributes to aleatoric uncertainty, since it cannot be reduced merely by increasing the number of training samples without improving label quality.
+For instance, in node classification tasks on social networks, users may be incorrectly labeled as malicious actors.
+Label errors in training data can mislead gradient descent by causing incorrect update directions, and those in test sets will improperly evaluate models' performance.
+In this case, uncertainty in \( Y \) arises not only from inherent ambiguity in the input-output relationship, but also from label noise.
+This contributes to AU, since it cannot be reduced merely by increasing the number of samples without improving label quality.

-\textbf{Missing Data.} Missing data indicates some entries in the dataset are incomplete~\cite{little2019statistical}.
+\textbf{Missing Data} indicates some entries in the dataset are incomplete~\cite{little2019statistical}.
 This differs from omitted features, which refer to entire variables that are excluded from the dataset, rather than individual missing values within an included feature.
-Denoting $(x_i,y_i)$ the $i$-th sample of the dataset, $M_i$ is defined as the corresponding missing indicator of $(x_i,y_i)$.
-Specifically, $M_i=0$ means the sample is complete, and $M_i=1$ otherwise.
-With a bias factor ${\Pr(M=0|y,x)}/{\Pr(M=0|x)}$~\cite{gruber2023sources}, the influence from incompleteness can be expressed by
+Let $M \in \{0,1\}$ denote the missingness indicator, where $M=0$ corresponds to complete samples and $M=1$ corresponds to samples with missing values.
+The influence from incompleteness can be expressed by